shymanibs/firstattempt2026_Manibpel/README.md

 3. App.jsx: Set up the main layout.
 Use a two-column grid where the Sidebar stays on the left and the right side scrolls.
 In the main area, create a 'Daily Snapshot' section with 3 cards (Jobs, Status, Activity) using the designs from 'Home Alumni User.pdf'.
 4. State Management: Use `createSignal` to toggle between the 'Home' view and the 'Donate' view.
 When 'Donate' is active, show a button styled with Rose (#E11D48)."

-Second Prompt: Layout is now working.
+(Helped with Gemini)Second Prompt: Layout is now working.
 Let's build the functional components for Phase 2: Alumni User Login & Dashboard.

 Requirement: Use strictly SolidJS logic (signals and control flow).
 Focus only on the Alumni User experience, not the staff.